M31-RV

-M31-RV is a possible red cataclysmic variable star located in the Andromeda Galaxy (M31) that experienced an outburst in 1988, which is similar to the outburst V838 Monocerotis experienced in 2002.
+M31-RV is a possible red cataclysmic variable star located in the Andromeda Galaxy (M31) that experienced an outburst in 1988, which was similar to the outburst V838 Monocerotis experienced in 2002.
+At peak brightness, M31-RV was the most luminous red supergiant in the Local Group.
 Such objects have been called luminous red novae or intermediate-luminosity red transients.
 During the outburst, both V838 Mon and M31-RV reached a maximum absolute visual magnitude of -9.8.

 In 2006, the area around M31-RV was observed using the Hubble Space Telescope, but only red giants were seen.
-It is thought that the star either became too dim for Hubble to see, or the star is a companion of one of the red giants, or the star is one of the red giants themselves.
+Most likely the star either became too dim for Hubble to see, the star is a companion of one of the red giants, or the star is one of the red giants themselves.

 M31-RV reached a peak visual magnitude of 17 before fading rapidly and showing dust formation.
 The most likely explanation states that these outbursts occur during stellar merger events.